lordcoudy/ESPCN_PYTORCH/README.md

 ## Overview
 This project implements the ESPCN model for image super-resolution using PyTorch.\
 The model is designed to upscale low-resolution images to higher resolutions efficiently.\
-For training it uses the BSD300 and BSDS500 datasets.
+For training it uses the BSDS500 dataset.

-## Requirements
-Described in `requirements.txt`:
-- Python 3.x
-- PyTorch (w/ CUDA support)
-- torchvision
-- numpy
-- pyyaml
-- PIL (Pillow)
-- SIX
-- optuna
-- progress
-- click
-- fsspec

 ## Installation
 1. Clone the repository: